-You’ve probably seen plugins, guitar amps, or stereos that replicate a Baxandall circuit, or maybe you’ve heard of the famous Dangerous BAX mastering equalizer.
+You’ve probably seen plugins, guitar amps, or stereos that replicate a Baxandall circuit, or maybe you’ve heard of the popular Dangerous BAX mastering equalizer.
 Peter Baxandall designed the Baxandall tone circuit or EQ in 1950, and they were then implemented into millions of audio systems around the world.

 During World War II, Baxandall consulted for the Telecommunications Research Establishment in the Circuit Research Division.
-It was there he spent his time working on many different types of projects, including frequency transformers, powered loudspeakers, oscillators, high-speed tape duplicating equipment, high precision microphone calibration methods, among many more things.
+It was there he spent his time working on many different types of projects, including frequency transformers, powered loudspeakers, oscillators, high-speed tape duplicating equipment, and high precision microphone calibration methods, among many more things.
 His hero, Alan Blumlein, who you might know for his stereo micing technique, also worked for the TRE.

 Lucky for us, Baxandall was enormously generous and patient with passing on his knowledge.
 He was also remarkably good at conveying very complicated topics in a simple and easily understandable form.
 He published his tone circuit in a 1952 article in Wireless World magazine.
 Have you ever seen the Bass and Treble knobs on a stereo?
 That’s likely a Baxandall EQ circuit.
-He never collected a single royalty while even a minuscule percentage would’ve made him an extremely wealthy man.
+He never collected a single royalty, while even a minuscule percentage would’ve made him an extremely wealthy man.
 This might be the greatest testament to his generosity; he genuinely wanted the world to sound better.